SSJ API Documentation

 class PPPlot

-This class implements PP-plot (or probability-probability plot) objects that compare two probability distributions.
+Provides PP-plot (probability-probability plot) objects that compare two probability distributions.
 More...

 class QQPlot